 It is important for health practitioners to model the detoxification lifestyle, which then encourages patients to adopt similar health practices.
 This article reviews the nutritional aspects of detoxification for use in clinical practice.

-In this case study document, available for download to registered users, readers will have access to:
+In this case study document, you will learn:

 1. Outline of Phase 1 and Phase II model of detoxification and biotrandformation, emphasizing a food as medicine approach to